muhme/joomla-branches-tester/README.md

 Switching between PHP versions using `scripts/php` or enabling/disabling Xdebug with `scripts/xdebug` does not affect consistency.
-Both the file system and the database remain unchanged.
+The Joomla files and the database remain unchanged.

 If you've used `scripts/patchtester` to install the Joomla Patch Tester, remember that it’s a Joomla extension.